New York City Guide

 While a chocolate chip cookie isn’t a quintessential NYC food, there are some skilled bakers in the city who make it seem that way.
 Everyone likes their cookies differently; you might prefer flat and crispy, soft and chewy, or dense and cakey.
 At Levain Bakery, the top-secret 25-year-old cookie recipe somehow puts everyone’s cookie preferences into one massive, perfect cookie.

-These huge cookies sport a delightfully crunchy golden outside and an impossibly moist, crumbly inside.
-Though there are many flavors, the original chocolate chip walnut is New York’s go-to.
+These mammoth cookies are a must-try NYC food for every palate, boasting a delightfully crunchy, golden outside and an impossibly moist, crumbly inside.
+Though there are many flavors, the original chocolate chip walnut has put this popular spot on the map as one of the best bakeries in NYC.

 Levain Bakery | Multiple Locations | $$